 - 24/7 monitoring by the medical and nursing staff

-An individualized meal plan is designed based on the client’s specific needs and nutrition goals.
-All clients participate in three meals and three snacks per day, as eating consistently has several advantages, including, but not limited to blood sugar regulation, appetite regulation, and metabolism restoration.
+The Magnolia Creek dietitians create individualized meal plans based on each client’s specific nutritional needs.
+All clients participate in three meals and three snacks per day, as eating consistently provides several advantages, including, but not limited to blood sugar regulation, appetite regulation, and metabolism restoration.

 Why We Do What We Do